Best children’s books of 2020 reveal a growing diversity

 (Henry Holt, ages 12 and older)

-In this clear-eyed chronicle of Mussolini, Hitler, Stalin, Mao, and Saddam Hussein, Davis asks important questions about the development of democracy and its flip side, autocracy.
+In this clear-eyed chronicle of Mussolini, Hitler, Stalin, Mao and Saddam Hussein, Davis asks important questions about the development of democracy and its flip side, autocracy.
 The book reveals how these leaders and their allies manipulated their fellow citizens, killing millions of people in their pursuit of power.

 Picture books